unraid/docs/docs/unraid-os/manual/storage-management.md

     including the new one (very short)
 - write out the parity block

-That\'s a write and a bunch of simultaneous reads, a calc, and a write, but no platter rotation wait!
+That's a write and a bunch of simultaneous reads, a calc, and a write, but no platter rotation wait!
 The upside is it can be much faster.

 The downside is: